widmogrod/zf2-assetic-module/README.md

 }
 ```

-what does it mean?
+What does it mean?
 [Take a look here](http://getcomposer.org/doc/00-intro.md#introduction)

 ## Documentation